JhonSteven/next-http-inspector/README.md

-# next-telescope
+# next-http-server-inspector

-🔭 **Next.js instrumentation toolkit** — captures logs, requests, errors and metrics in real-time during development with a modern React-based UI.
+🔭 **Next Http Server Inspector** — Development-only toolkit that captures logs, requests, errors and metrics in real-time during development with a modern React-based UI.

 ## ✨ Features